BackofenLab/GraphClust-2/workflows/extra-workflows/README.md

 * Here you can find alternative pre-configures falvors of GraphClust-2 pipeline.
+Further descriptions within the directories.